 - details of the building/structural damage

-- explain how the damage is affecting your business (eg: a leaking roof is damaging your stock)
+- explain how the damage is affecting your business (for example: a leaking roof is damaging your stock)

 - ask that repairs are done in a reasonable time frame (as soon as practical)